 Step 7: Closing

 Once the board approves your purchase, you proceed to closing.
-The co-op closing differs from a condo closing in several ways: there is no title insurance, you receive stock certificates and a proprietary lease rather than a deed, closing typically takes place at the managing agent's office, and closing costs are calculated differently.
+The co-op closing differs from a condo closing in several ways: there is no traditional title insurance because there is no deed, you receive stock certificates and an executed proprietary lease rather than a deed, closing typically takes place at the managing agent's office or the lender's counsel's office, and the closing documents include UCC-1 financing statements perfecting the lender's lien on the shares.
+The buyer also receives a recognition agreement signed by the co-op corporation, the lender, and the buyer, which governs how the lender can foreclose if the buyer defaults.
+Your attorney reviews each document, confirms the share certificate and proprietary lease are properly endorsed, and handles delivery of the closing funds.

 Understanding NYC Co-op Closing Costs